adivishnu-a/DSML_Practice/README.md

-# DSML_Practise
+# DS ML Practise
  This repository stems from the online courses I completed on Udemy, where I utilized Python for tackling Data Science challenges.
+The instructor, Jose Portilla, who is a Data Scientist, delivered the course content, making it highly valuable.
+I intend to share only the iPython notebooks I've practiced with, uploading them as I complete them.
+This approach aids me in monitoring my learning progress and serves as a quick reference while I'm working.
+For more details, refer to: [Course link](https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp/learn/v4/overview)